 Are you currently serving your country or a recently discharged military veteran?
 If so, you know your branch of service has likely instilled discipline, strong values, a sense of duty, and loyalty.
 Among those numerous positive outcomes that can result from military service, there’s also another one you might not have thought of — homeownership.

-VA loans, administered by the U.S. Department of Veterans Affairs, are government-backed loans offered to members of the military for their service.
-They differ from other loan products available to the general public by extending favorable terms and conditions to those who qualify.
+VA mortgage loans, administered by the U.S. Department of Veterans Affairs, are government-backed mortgages offered to members of the military for their service.
+VA mortgages differ from other loan products available to the general public by extending favorable terms and conditions to those who qualify.

-Here’s a closer look at the steps involved in locking in a VA loan and purchasing or rehabilitating your next home.
+Here’s a closer look at the steps involved in locking in a VA mortgage and purchasing or rehabilitating your next home.

 The VA runs a number of different programs that assist active duty and honorably discharged veterans in purchasing or rehabilitating homes.
 The ways in which the VA assists in this process are numerous and include: